Chart Color Schemes

 Raworth is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Raworth's dwelling structures, as per the latest Census, consisted of 90.3% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 87.1% houses and 13.0% other dwellings.
-Home ownership in Raworth was at 29.3%, with mortgaged dwellings at 43.9% and rented ones at 26.8%.
-The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro NSW's average of $1,862.
-The median weekly rent figure was recorded at $440, compared to Non-Metro NSW's $375.
-Nationally, Raworth's mortgage repayments were above the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+Raworth's dwelling structures, as per the latest Census evaluation, consisted of 90.3% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW which had 87.1% houses and 13.0% other dwellings.
+Home ownership in Raworth was at 29.3%, similar to Non-Metro NSW's figure.
+The remaining dwellings were either mortgaged (43.9%) or rented (26.8%).
+The median monthly mortgage repayment in Raworth was $2,000, higher than Non-Metro NSW's average of $1,862.
+The median weekly rent in Raworth was recorded at $440, compared to Non-Metro NSW's $375.
+Nationally, Raworth's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing